 Africa, and particularly Kenya, is in the best position to build such a team, he says.
 "Not necessarily to cover every aspect, but to support the essential part of the economy that holds a comparative advantage, similar to what Denmark and the Netherlands have done.
 Investing in science is costly but rewarding."

 Among the most discussed topics during the UNEA 3 forum was the Belt and Road Initiative and the effect the huge infrastructure project will have on the environment.
 Liu says countries will have to implement different approaches and policies to increase the success rate of the initiative.
 "Strategies around conserved sites such as national parks and water bodies will be different from those for bare land and will thus need site-specific designs.
 The one-model-suits-all approach will not work.
-Plans will have to adjust to the socio-economic needs of host countries, too."festival wristbands wristband children's id wristbands uk custom wristbands rubber bracelet maker
+Plans will have to adjust to the socio-economic needs of host countries, too."make your own rubber band bracelets bat fidget spinner rubber wristbands custom silicone wristbands uk custom printed wristbands